Site Search

 Possibility of overvoltage breakdown

-If the inductance becomes large, not only will the power supply become unstable, but overvoltage may occur when the power is turned on, which may destroy the power supply of the system (on the board).
-Be very careful with systems that frequently turn the power on and off (e.g., turn the power on at the start of work and turn it off at work).
+If the inductance becomes large, not only will the power supply become unstable, but overvoltage will occur when the power is turned on, which may destroy the power supply of the system (on the board), so care must be taken.
+Please be careful with systems that frequently turn the power on and off (for example, turning the power on at the start of work and turning it off at the end of work).

-For more information on damage caused by overvoltage, see [Power Supply Column] Part 2: Long Wiring Is the Culprit?
-Please refer to.
+For details on destruction caused by overvoltage, please refer to [Power Supply Column] Part 2: Is long wiring the culprit?

 Effect of Long Cable Impedance